sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Document Property - Tracking - Status

-Document status.
-Defines the draft status of the document.
+Document status defines the draft status of the document.
 Value type is string enum.
 The valid values are:

     draft
     final